Kometa-Team/Kometa/docs/home/guides/docker.md

 The Docker install is discussed here: [Installing Docker](https://docs.docker.com/engine/install/)

-ONce you have Docker installed, test it at the command line with:
+Once you have Docker installed, test it at the command line with:

 ```
 docker run --rm hello-world